LimingGao/ROS_Training/README.md

 ### ROS files structures
  Workspace, packages strutures, see lab 01 document Create a Workspace and package.
+ Install package from ROS.
+ Clone and complie source code package from git.
 ### ROS communication
  Master, Node, Topic, Message,Servers, see lab 01 document commonly used command for topics and node.